nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/device_board_shield_definition.md

 ## Shield

 Shield is an addon which is attached to a board to extend its features and functionalities.
-All shields are put under its mother board folder.
+All shields folder are put under its mother board folder.
 The structure is like

 ```yaml
 _boards: